 As I mentioned earlier, I encourage C&P psychologists and psychiatrists to read the Bankhead opinion and take it into consideration when deciding whether or not to endorse "suicidal ideation" on the DBQ symptom list.

-For psychologists, the American Psychological Association (APA) Ethical Principles of Psychologists and Code of Conduct (EPPCC) [hereinafter Ethics Code],13 and the Specialty Guidelines for Forensic Psychologists [hereinafter Forensic Guidelines]14 include principles or guidelines relevant to this question.
+For psychologists, the American Psychological Association (APA) Ethical Principles of Psychologists and Code of Conduct (EPPCC)13 and the Specialty Guidelines for Forensic Psychologists include principles or guidelines relevant to this question.

-Perhaps most importantly, C&P psychologists should understand the "... laws, rules, and precedents ... that guide the impact of their services on service recipients" (emphasis added).
+For example, C&P psychologists should understand the "... laws, rules, and precedents ... that guide the impact of their services on service recipients" (Specialty Guidelines for Forensic Psychologists, Guideline 2.04: Knowledge of the Legal System and the Legal Rights of Individuals).

 In the past I would usually not endorse occasional suicidal thoughts without plan or intent to actually commit suicide.

-But after the Bankhead decision I believe mental health examiners should, in most instances of a genuine report of such suicidal ideation, endorse "suicidal ideation" on the DBQ mental disorders symptom list.
+But after the Bankhead decision I believe mental health examiners should, in most instances of a genuine report of such suicidal ideation, endorse "suicidal ideation" on the DBQ mental disorders symptom list, even if the veteran does not report a plan or intent to commit suicide.

-I don't think the Veterans Court is telling us how to practice clinical-forensic psychology.
+I don't think the Veterans Court is telling us how to practice clinical-forensic psychology or psychiatry.
 But Bankhead does in my opinion obligate the examiner to thoroughly discuss a veteran's self-report of suicidal ideation and explain why the symptom was, or was not, endorsed on the DBQ mental disorder symptoms list.

 There are legitimate reasons for not endorsing "suicidal ideation" on the DBQ even when the veteran reports having suicidal thoughts.
 But the mental health examiner must explain her rationale.
 I will briefly discuss the two most common reasons.